Bat Acoustic Workflow & Eastern Call ID Workshop - Carlisle, PA & Online March 3-5, 2026

 John Chenger formed BCM in 1998 to provide bat acoustic, capture, telemetry, habitat, and emergence surveys nationwide, successful artificial bat roosts, and field gear.

-Andrea Rygel is a Wildlife Biologist with BCM conducting acoustic surveys across the Eastern US.
+Andrea Rygel is a Wildlife Biologist with BCM conducting acoustic surveys, summer mist netting, fall mine trapping, and habitat assessments across the Eastern US.

 Todd Sinander is a Wildlife Biologist and Project Manager with BCM since 2010.